sjb287/BurgessLab/README.md

 # BurgessLab
 This repository is for code used by the Burgess Lab at the University of Illinois Urbana-Champaign.
+Each project has its own sub-folder.